This document is also available in this non-normative format: diff to previous version

 lexical form

-of value matches true
+of value matches true, or false if

-it matches false
+it matches false.xsd:integer or

-, try to convert the literal to a
+xsd:double, try to convert the literal to a

 JSON number.
 If the conversion is

-successful, store the result in converted value.@language
+successful, store the result in converted value.@language to result and set its value to the

 language tag

-to result whose value
+of value.xsd:string which is ignored.@value to result whose value

 is set to converted value.@type